josh-works/josh-works.github.io/_pages/charlie-hogan-cornerstone-denver-paths.md

 - Josh

 PS: I'm working on a more public post, "paths around denver in which I am interested". <strike>It's not published yet but i'll update this when it's up.</strike> its live at [https://josh.works/interested-paths]({{ site.baseurl  }}{% link _posts/2024-06-15-interested-paths.md %}).

+## Linear Parks, Pedestrianized Streets

+As I've walked around (sometimes alone, sometimes with my daughter) I'll talk to different Cornerstone employees - I always really, seriously thank the people cleaning up alleys and trash.
+I _love_ alleys, would love to see them made beautiful, first-class walking paths for people.
+That's where I think the work should start.

+I am seriusly proposing the creation of creating pedestrian streets, car-free areas, that still function perfectly for deliveries and such.
+I talk about where I think this could be started (not that it matters _where_ so much) here: [linear parks, deep link to the half-way point of a substack article I wrote](https://zoningverydifferentthanours.substack.com/i/145216039/i-use-cheesman-park-and-the-botanic-gardens-quite-often-probably-at-least-every-other-day)

+Another lense of the same idea: [paths in which I am interested](https://josh.works/interested-paths).

+Would this be of interest to you?
+If you could arbitrarily create a pedestrianized street or linear park in the Cheesman Park area, does any particular location stick out to you?

+I think the simple intellectual/emotional exercise of getting this thing done (even if it's just a few blocks) would be deeply instructive and enjoyable to watch, and would lead to more of the same.

+All of this would be easily accomplished.
+It's not been done already because of long, historic issues around the way streets are 'managed' in the USA.

+I just recently encountered Wes Marshall - DOTI traffic engineer, he just wrote [Killed by a Traffic Engineer](https://www.youtube.com/live/26LuHqFQ0bY) getting at the pseudoscience behind how 'streets departments' do their thing.
+He is writing about _American_ road design, but happens to live in Denver.
+He includes information about how exactly to side-step the dumb decision making encouraged by modern traffic engineering, and this is what I wanna work with Cornerstone on.

+Basically, fixing the dangerous road network around Cheesman park, entirely without the concept of 'enforcement', but with the concept of 'environmental design'.

+Thats it until next time.

 ## Footnotes